 How Long Do Pickled Jalapeños Last?

-Quick pickled jalapeños can last several months in the fridge or if properly canned, up to one year at room temperature.
-An open jar of canned or quick pickled jalapeños will last months in the refrigerator.
+An opened jar of quick pickled jalapeños can last several months in the fridge, or if properly canned, up to one year at room temperature.

-To make canning easier, I use a few pieces of special equipment, specific for canning.
+To make canning easier, use a few pieces of special equipment specific for canning.
 The stockpot I use to process the jars is my largest soup pot.
-It’s on the small side for canning, but it works!
+It’s on the small side for canning, but it works (these are affiliate links).

 - Wide Mouth Funnel